PipeCruz/PipeCruz/README.md

 ### Hello!
-### just a high schooler that likes to code.
-I'll update this README soon

 <!--
 **PipeCruz/PipeCruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.